zabaldwin/zabaldwin.github.io/_pages/about.md

   - /about.html
 ---

-I grew up in the foothills of the Appalachian Mountains in a <em>holler</em> inbetween two very small, rural towns called Meadowview and Abingdon.
-They are both near the boarder of Virgina and Tennessee.
-I always like to joke that there were more cows than there were people.
+I grew up deep in the foothills of the Appalachian Mountains, tucked away in a <em>holler</em> between two tiny, rural towns -- Meadowview and Abingdon.
+Nestled near the boarder of Virgina and Tennessee, it's a place where cows outnumber people and apparently our accents leave people wishing for subtitles.
       > Holler: Southern Appalachia word for a small valley between mountains.

 <p align="right">
   <img src="https://zabaldwin.github.io/files/Meadowview.png" alt="Photo" style="width: 250px;"/>